jingyugao/CrawlKit/README.md

    The pool pops from the endpoint’s idle `PageWrapper` queue, validates the page/context (not closed, not expired), increments counters, and returns it.

 2. **Reuse or create a context**
-   If no idle page is usable, it selects a context that has spare page capacity.
-If none exists and under `max_contexts_per_connection`, it creates a new context.
+   If no idle page is usable, it selects a context that has spare page capacity; otherwise it creates a new context.

 3. **Wait when saturated**
    If all contexts are at capacity, it waits up to `acquire_timeout` for an idle page to appear.
 Timeout raises `PageAcquireError`.